chooyan-eng/crop_your_image/README.md

 - `baseColor` is the color of the mask widget which is placed over the cropping editor.
 - `maskColor` is the color of the base color of the cropping editor.
 - `onMoved` callback is called when cropping area is moved regardless of its reasons. `newRect` of argument is current `Rect` of cropping area.
+- `onStatusChanged` callback is called when status of Crop is changed.
 - `cornerDotBuilder` is the builder to build Widget placed at corners.
 The builder passes `size` which widget must follow and `edgeAlignment` which indicates the position.

 In addition, `image`, `aspectRatio`, `withCircleUi`, `rect` and `area` can also be changed via `CropController`, and other properties, such as `baseColor`, `maskColor` and `cornerDotBuilder`, can be changed by `setState`.